jenrichmond/apero-site/content/blog/i-dont-have-to-google-series/_index.md

   title: I Don't Have To Google Series
   author: Jen Richmond
   description: |
-    In which I dig into FGFs (frequently google functions)
+    In which I dig into FGFs (frequently googled functions)

     Check out the _index.md file in the /blog/spoonful-series folder to edit this content.